PawelRosikiewicz/SkinDiagnosticAI/README.md

   * The code was explained on my workshop @AMLD:
 * follow the instreuctions withint each notebook,
   * all functions have help available ... help(<function_name>)

+## Data Preparation with PyClass

+> current example can be run as is, all configs and data were already prepared for You
+> If you would like to create `your own project wiht PyClass`, or add new models and conditions to that project, you need need to start with project_suetup steps 1-3, that were described in separate notebooks, see `project_setup/01 - 03 ... notebooks`

+* __01. Create or modify PyClass configs__
+    * detailed instructions are also in the `project_setup/01_Setup` notebook
+    * each config file contains intrsuctions, on how to create them,
+    * the configs, will control, all the functions used in notebooks, except for the `functions used for data presentaiton, and results summary`
+        * these functions, have all parameters described in help(<function_name>)
+    * all functions, have extensive help function that I encourage you to check.

+* __02. Data Preparation__
+    * Data preparation, using PyClass functions was done in`project_setup/02_a-c... notebooks`
+    * it includes, donwloading the images fron Harvard dataverse, or Kaggle, (links are in notebooks)
+    * cleaning, the images, and organizing in train/test/valid folders, with separate folders containg images from each class, named after class name
+    * dividing large dataset into smaller subsets, or
+    * __Caution__ data used for de-novo cnn models, are not divided into smaller subsets, these are kept in one folder to allow keras image generators creating augmented images, while trainign the model,

+* __03. Feature extraction__
+    * PyClass provides you with two options, You may either use `ne-novo cnn networks` for classyficaiton of images, or you may use `keras and skilearn models`, on extracted features with pretrained convolutional networks, downloaded from tf-hub, or other location.
+    * to extract features follwo the instructions in `project_setup/02_a-c... notebook`
+    * models:
+        * option 1. you may use url, that needs to be added to `model_configs`
+        * option 2. you may donwload the model to `model/` directory, and use them with the same function

+## EDA with PyClass
+> PyClass provides automated functions for EDA, with the data prepared for model training

+* it allows answering the following questions:
+     * __1. To answer following questions__
+         * what is the composition of the dataset?
+         * does different classes have similar size?
+         * can we find hidden subclasses, and if yes, are they well represented,
+         * are there some obvious problems with the dataset
+         * do I have sufficient number of images for making image classyfication
+         * why some classes are imbalanced (if they are)

+     * __2. To plot image examples from each class_`
+        * image examples are provided with several other functions, or separately, with the function `plot_n_image_examples`, as below

+     * __3. Technical Exploration__
+        * to compare results of feature extraction using
+                * hierarchical clustering with examples,
+                * PCA
+        * to understand what preprocessing steps, can be required to bild the most optimal baseline, tranfer learning and deep learnign models,

 ## Presentation on SkinDiagnosticAI Project
 * the slides shows full analyis done on over 5000 compared models and data treatment procedures,